 Django JWT Authentication Logout

-Up until this point we putted all code in place in order to perform login scenario.
+Up until this point we've put all the code in place to perform the login scenario.

-With JWT authentication access_token is issued for a very short period of time and it is always valid until it expires.
+With JWT authentication, the access_token is issued for a short period and is always valid until it expires — it cannot be individually revoked.
+The only revocable token is the refresh_token.

-But if the refresh_token was stolen, then another client can keep using that token Indefinitely.
+What happens on logout: 1.
+The client forgets both tokens (e.g. removes them from localStorage) 2.
+But if the refresh_token was stolen, another client can keep using it indefinitely

 Create Django Logout JWT APIView